- What is Manitoba Flour?

 A flour with elastic, resistant gluten and protein resulting in a long-rise dough.
 Ideal for classic Neapolitan pizza made in high heat wood fired, gas or electric ovens in high temperatures over 700 degrees F.

 Caputo Pizzeria has a W of between 260 and 270.
-Its shelf life is 11 months long and has an elasticity of P/L 0.050/0.60.
+Its shelf life is 11 months long and has a P/L 0.050/0.60 elasticity.

 Use Caputo Pizzeria flour for pizzas whose proofing process is 8 to 24 hours long.
 Proofing periods above that should use Caputo Chef’s flour.